-In Feb. of last year, W.R.
+Last year, W.R.
 Grace emerged from Chapter 11 bankruptcy.
-Starting this week, after more than 13 years, the company is now accepting claims under their reorganization plan, which aims to compensate property owners and claimants who’ve been injured by asbestos due to the company’s negligence.
+Starting this week, after more than 13 years, the company started accepting claims under their reorganization plan, which aims to compensate property owners and claimants who’ve been injured by asbestos due to the company’s negligence.

 Joint Plan of Reorganization

 In 2008, W.R.
 Grace reached a settlement agreement with numerous plaintiffs under an independent trust fund that allows the company to pay off all pending and future asbestos-related claims.
-After six years of finalizing the details, the trust opens this week, under the Joint Plan of Reorganization.
+After six years of finalizing the details, the trust opened under the Joint Plan of Reorganization.

 The WRG Asbestos PI Trust Distribution Procedures (TDP), created from the Joint Plan of Reorganization, outlines all of the payment procedures for the last 13 years, as well as any future asbestos-related claims.
 Under TDP, 8 Scheduled Disease levels are recognized, ranging from minor asbestos injuries, asbestosis, pleural diseases, and up to the life-threatening diseases such as asbestos-related lung cancer and malignant mesothelioma.

 The level of the illness caused by W.C.
 Grace will determine how much compensation the claimant will receive.
 The most severe cases will get the highest compensation amount, but all proven claims that meet the requirements will be paid out, regardless of how minor or severe.